CodyReichert/awesome-cl/README.md

 * [clws](https://github.com/3b/clws) -  websockets server in CL, built on IOlib and libfixposix.
 No licence specified.
 * [Hunchensocket](https://github.com/joaotavora/hunchensocket) -  RFC6455 compliant WebSockets for Common Lisp, as an extension to Hunchentoot.
 [MIT][200].
 * [websocket-driver](https://github.com/fukamachi/websocket-driver) - based on Clack.
+* [iolib](https://github.com/sionescu/iolib) - I/O library.
+[Expat][14].
+  * "IOlib is to be a better and more modern I/O library than the standard Common Lisp library.
+It contains: a socket library, a DNS resolver, an I/O multiplexer, a pathname library and file-system utilities."

 *Editor's note: at the time of writing, it seems we don't have a full-featured websocket implementation for Common Lisp.
 We can however recommend Portal, and we invite you to double-check the current issues of Hunchensocket and websocket-driver.*